 - Canadian businesses, non-profit organizations, or charities who have seen a drop in revenue due to the COVID-19 pandemic may be eligible for a subsidy to cover part of their commercial rent or property expenses, starting on September 27, 2020, until June 2021.

 - This subsidy will provide payments directly to qualifying renters and property owners, without requiring the participation of landlords.

 - Starting early the week of December 14, job creators who have experienced a 30% revenue loss due to the COVID-19 pandemic will qualify for the program, lowering the threshold from the existing 40% revenue loss requirement.
 This 30% threshold will be available to impacted businesses retroactive to March.

 - Alberta businesses affected by the public health orders in effect from November 6, 2020 and later will also be eligible to apply for a second payment through the program.

-- The payment is calculated as 15% of the eligible organization’s pre-curtailed monthly revenue to a maximum of $10,000.
+- The spring 2021 payment is calculated as 15% of the eligible organization’s revenue from the chosen month to a maximum of $10,000.